drakkan/sftpgo/docs/external-auth.md

 - `SFTPGO_AUTHD_KEYBOARD_INTERACTIVE`, not empty for keyboard interactive authentication
 - `SFTPGO_AUTHD_TLS_CERT`, TLS client certificate PEM encoded.
 Not empty for TLS certificate authentication

-Previous global environment variables aren't cleared when the script is called.
-The content of these variables is _not_ quoted.
-They may contain special characters.
-They are under the control of a possibly malicious remote user.
+Global environment variables are cleared, for security reasons, when the script is called.
+You can set additional environment variables in the "command" configuration section.
 The program can inspect the SFTPGo user, if it exists, using the `SFTPGO_AUTHD_USER` environment variable.
 The program must write, on its standard output: